-National Patient Safety Authority
+National Patient Safety Board

 The Pittsburgh Regional Health Initiative (PRHI) offers an array of support services related to organizational development and healthcare transformation focused on consistent application of a structured approach to quality improvement.
 Our comprehensive services and highly-skilled team of professionals brings a broad spectrum of relevant experience, reflective of years of on-the-ground practice and learning about what it takes to implement, spread, and sustain practice improvement.
 Helping providers shift from focusing on acute health episodes to long-term patient engagement has wide-ranging benefits.

 PRHI uses multiple approaches to learning and engaging activation for self-care, including collaborative conversation techniques and behavioral health activation tools.
 Workshops are structured in a way that promotes discussion, practice, reflection, and experiences toward the ideals of patient collaboration and activation with their providers.
 Onsite training is augmented by virtual discussions and online community engagement.
 PRHI’s coaching strategy involves real-time, point-of-care observation, feedback, and demonstration.